Kong API Gateway (Hybrid mode)

 Precondition

-Cluster has to be deployed with the Hashicorp Vault sample and NGINX Ingress Controller .
+Cluster has to be deployed with the Hashicorp Vault sample and HAProxy Ingress Controller .
 Otherwise this demo wouldn't work, because it needs the autogenerated TLS certificates.

 Kong Enterprise: If you want to install the Kong Enterprise mode, you will need to add a file named license.jsonin the folder examples/kong-gateway.